aws/amazon-vpc-cni-k8s/README.md

 Default: None

 Specifies the number of free IPv4(/28) prefixes that the `ipamd` daemon should attempt to keep available for pod assignment on the node.
+Setting to a non-positive value is same as setting this to 0 or not setting the variable.
 This environment variable works when `ENABLE_PREFIX_DELEGATION` is set to `true` and is overriden when `WARM_IP_TARGET` and `MINIMUM_IP_TARGET` are configured.

 ### ENI tags related to Allocation